Mikhail-Mks/Virtual-reality-games-analysis/README.md

 - Purpose and scope of the analysis

 ## Objectives
-- What the project aims to achieve
+- Aim is to analyse trends and patterns in VR gaming industry
 - Key questions to answer through the analysis

 ## Data Collection